Concerning the COVID-19 situation:

 The heavy duty carrier and axles that most pullers prefer to

-The 7-¼" Chrysler carrier and axles are extremely strong!
-When machined
+Chrysler carrier and axles are extremely strong!
+When machined and installed

-and installed correctly, I believe there's no way they will break in a Cub
+correctly, there's an extremely little chance that they will break in a IH-built

-Cadet pulling tractor, even with a 50+ c.i.
-Modified, highly modified V-twin
+Cub Cadet competition garden pulling tractor, even with a 50+ c.i.
+Modified,

-on an attached tag; they are cast on the rear end housing.
-This rear end
+are not on an attached tag; they are cast on the rear end housing.
+This rear

 1970-1976 Plymouth Duster, 1971-1976 Plymouth Scamp, 1976-1980 Dodge Aspen,